Azure/azure-openapi-validator/docs/rules.md

 Please refer to [xms-long-running-operation-property.md](./xms-long-running-operation-property.md) for details.

+### XmsPageableForGetListCalls

+`x-ms-pageable` indicates that the results of a GET call may be paginated.
+All LIST APIs (a.k.a collection GETs) should include this annotation.

+Please refer to [xms-pageable-for-get-list-calls.md](./xms-pageable-for-get-list-calls.md) for details.

 ### XmsPageableListByRGAndSubscriptions

 When a tracked resource has list by resource group and subscription operations, the x-ms-pageable extension values must be same for both operations.
 A tracked resource is a resource with a 'location' property as required.
 If this rule flags a resource which does not have a 'location' property, then it might be a false positive.